Leadership Team

 Dr Francesco Restuccia

-Francesco is Lecturer in Engineering in the Department of Engineering.
-His main areas of interest are: Heat Transfer; Energy; Fire Science; Combustion; Thermal Management of Electrochemical Devices; and Waste Heat Recovery.
+Francesco is a Senior Lecturer in Engineering in the Department of Engineering where he leads the Heat and Fire Lab.
+His main areas of interest are: Heat Transfer; Energy; Fire Science; Combustion; and Thermal Management of Electrochemical Devices.

 Email: francesco.restuccia@kcl.ac.uk